Current Lab Members

 Alexis Fabricius is in the Applied Social Psychology program working toward her second MA after having completed two Honours BAs (one in history and one in psychology) at York University in Toronto.
 Her undergraduate research focused on gendered violence; specifically, she examined how the experiences of blind and partially sighted women can be used to develop relevant violence prevention programming for them.
 Her research was awarded the Originality Prize in memory of Paul Jeffrey Kuszyszyn.
 Her more recent applied work is examining how sex and gender impact the severity and outcomes of traumatic brain injury with Dr. Angela Colantonio in the Acquired Brain Injuries lab at the Toronto Rehabilitation Institute.
 Presently, her research is focused on using qualitative methods and critical theory to challenge traditional approaches to interventions, programming and policy.
 Her research interests include feminist and critical theory, post-modern approaches to psychology, sex and gender, sexual assault/IPV prevention, health research, polycystic ovarian syndrome (PCOS) and women's experiences in the healthcare system.
 Alexis Fabricius also owns and operates a feminist women's self-defense company, Invicta Self-Defense.

-Jessica is in the first year of her MA in the Applied Social Psychology program, under the supervision of Dr. O'Doherty in the DSP lab.
-Jessica also completed her undergraduate honours thesis in the DSP lab, where she employed discursive psychology to examine how participants in the Ontario Vaccine Deliberation used descriptions of non-vaccinating parents to make rhetorical claims.
+Jess is in the first year of her MA in the Applied Social Psychology program, under the supervision of Dr. O'Doherty in the DSP lab.
+Jess also completed her undergraduate honours thesis in the DSP lab, where she employed discursive psychology to examine how participants in the Ontario Vaccine Deliberation used descriptions of non-vaccinating parents to make rhetorical claims.

 Mikaela is a BASc graduate currently completing her honours thesis in Dr. O'Doherty's lab.
 Mikaela's thesis focuses on women's health and the media, with particular focus on the implicit messages communicated in media discourses.
 During her time at Guelph Mikaela has volunteered as a student ambassador, a Community Torchlight distress line volunteer, and a Writing Services Peer Helper.
 She has also been involved on campus through her work at the Child Care and Learning Centre since 2015, where she began as a co-op student and is now a practicing Registered Early Childhood Educator.